kuberecord/kuberecord/docs/SCHEMA.md

    `ALTER TABLE ...
 ADD COLUMN IF NOT EXISTS`, so the auto-create path stays idempotent and an existing table is migrated in place.
 5. It is documented in the column tables above in the same change.

+**One such change is designed but deliberately not taken: `ingested_at DateTime64(9) DEFAULT now64(9)`.** Because `ts` is event time, it does not increase monotonically with insertion (see [`ts` ordering](#ts-ordering-event-time-not-ingestion-time)); a server-defaulted `ingested_at` would, and would hand incremental consumers a cursor that cannot skip a late-arriving row.
+It satisfies every rule above — appended, `DEFAULT`-ed, outside `ORDER BY` and `PARTITION BY` — so it remains available at any time without a freeze violation, and this paragraph exists so a consumer who needs it knows the door is open.

+It is not being added now for two reasons: no consumer has asked for it, and an unused column costs storage on every row of an append-only audit table forever.
+The lookback and re-reconciliation patterns above solve the same problem for free on the read side.
+Spending the freeze's additive budget speculatively is the one thing a frozen schema cannot undo.

 This is what makes both directions of operator/table version skew safe: